Stigmella confusella

+Adults are on wing in May often a little later than Stigmella lapponica.
+There is one generation per year.

 The larvae feed on Betula species, including Betula nana, Betula pendula and Betula pubescens.
 They mine the leaves of their host plant.
-The mine consists of a long and slender gallery.
+The mine consists of a long and slender gallery, 5-9 centimetres long and curved.
+The larva's excrement forms a narrow strip in the middle of the mine.
 The corridor follows veins over long distances.

+The species occurs on forest edges and other places where birch, which is the larvae's food plant, grows.